magfest/infrastructure/magfest_state/salt/cloud/README.md

 access to mcp.magfest.net.
 Follow the instructions in the top-level [README](/README.md) for getting SSH access to mcp.magfest.net.

+If you're going to be using a new domain, then at some point you'll need to log into our DNS provider (for MAGFest this is DNSMadeEasy) and create a new A record for the subdomain.
+You should probably do this before creating the server, but in theory you can do it later and just do another deploy on the server afterwards.
+The only real consequence is that the server won't have a valid LetsEncrypt cert until the first deploy after we have DNS working.

 ### 1. Create a Cloud Profile